2020dfff/2020dfff.github.io/_posts/2024-07-20-welcome-to-my-blog.md

 date: 2025-04-07
 categories: general
 tags: welcome introduction
-excerpt: "An introduction to my new blog where I'll share my thoughts on computer science research and projects."
+excerpt: "An introduction to my new blog where I'll share my thoughts."
 published: true
 ---
-Hello everyone!
-I'm excited to launch my blog where I'll be sharing my thoughts, experiences, and insights about my journey in computer science research.
+I'm excited to launch my blog where I'll be sharing my thoughts, experiences, and insights.

 ## What to Expect

-On this blog, I plan to write about:
+With this blog, I plan to keep records on things like:

-- Recent developments in Graph Algorithms and Data Mining
 - My experiences in research projects
 - Interesting papers and research findings
 - Insights from conferences and academic events
 - Tutorials and explanations of complex topics

-## Why I Started This Blog

-As a researcher in Computer Science, I believe in the importance of sharing knowledge and building a community.
-This blog will serve as a platform for me to document my journey, share my learnings, and connect with like-minded individuals.

-I hope you find the content useful and engaging.
-Feel free to reach out if you have any questions or suggestions for topics you'd like me to cover.
+- On the Road: Stories from the Journey

-Stay tuned for more posts soon!
+**Stay tuned for more posts soon!**